rear/rear.github.com/download/index.md

 ## Distribution packages ##
-Various distributions ship Rear as part of their distribution, albeit not always the latest stable release.
+Various distributions ship Relax-and-Recover as part of their distribution, albeit not always the latest stable release.
 Here is an overview:

  * CentOS:
    Add the [EPEL](http://apps.fedoraproject.org/packages/rear) or